Martin Bidař: 2020–21 season

-2021–2022 season: Beijing Olympics
+2021–22 season: Beijing Olympics

 In September, the Czech federation officially named Zhuk/Bidař to the Czech Olympic team.
 They made their debut at the 2021 CS Finlandia Trophy, where they placed ninth.
 They later competed at a second Challenger event, finishing twelfth at the 2021 CS Warsaw Cup.

 Zhuk opted to restyle her name as Jelizaveta Žuková in advance of the Olympics. Žuková/Bidař made their European Championships debut in Tallinn, finishing in twelfth place.

 Žuková/Bidař began the 2022 Winter Olympics as the Czech entries in the pairs' short program Olympic team event, where they placed eighth of nine, earning three points for the Czech team.
 Team Czech Republic did not advance to the next stage of the competition and finished eighth overall.
 With two falls in the short program of the pairs event, they finished seventeenth and were the first team to miss qualification for the free skate. Žuková sustained an ankle injury in training, as a result of which they did not compete at the 2022 World Championships.

-2022–2023 season
+2022–23 season

 Žuková/Bidař were eighth at the 2022 CS Nebelhorn Trophy to start the season before placing sixth at the 2022 Skate Canada International.

+In December 2022, it was announced that the pair had parted ways.

+Partnership with Kucianová

+2023–24 season: Debut of Kucianová/Bidař

+In May 2023, it was announced by the Czech Figure Skating Association that Bidař had teamed up with Barbora Kucianová and that they would be coached by Petr Bidař in Prague and by Ondřej Hotárek in Bergamo.

+They started the season by competing on the 2023–24 ISU Challenger Series, finishing ninth at the 2023 CS Lombardia Trophy and at the 2023 CS Finlandia Trophy.
+They would then go on to place fourth at the 2023 Tayside Trophy.

+In January, Kucianová/Bidař competed at the 2024 Four National Championships, where they took the bronze medal.
+Selected to compete at the 2024 European Championships in Kaunas, Lithuania, the pair would finish thirteenth at the event.

+They would then finish their season by winning bronze at the 2024 Bavarian Open and placing seventh at the 2024 International Challenge Cup.

+2024–25 season: End of Kucianová/Bidař

+Kucianová/Bidař began the season by finishing eighth at the 2024 CS Lombardia Trophy and ninth at the 2024 CS Warsaw Cup.

+In January, it was announced that the pair had parted ways and that Bidař had teamed up with Italian-born pair skater, Anna Valesi.

+Partnership with Valesi

+2024–25 season: Debut of Valesi/Bidař

+Valesi/Bidař made their debut as a pair at the 2025 Merano Ice Trophy in mid-February, where they won the silver medal.